My research themes couple geodynamics and petrophysics:

 - Between 2009-2013 I coordinated the EC Marie Curie Initial Training Network CRYSTAL2PLATE - a training and career development platform associating 7 European research teams internationally recognized for their excellence in in Geodynamics, Petrophysics, Geochemistry, Petrology, Fluid Mechanics and Seismology.
 It reunited 10 PhD students and 2 postdocs whose projects focused on various aspects of the question: How does plate tectonics actually work?
 The CRYSTAL2PLATE Initial Training Network studied the interactions between lithospheric plates and the convecting mantle, analyzing (1) how plates modify or are affected by convection, (2) the role of the preexisting structure of the plates on the deformation distribution, (3) the coupling between chemical and physical processes at various scales in the mantle...
 These studies led to the publication of >20 articles (see the project publications list).

-- In April 2016 we started a new EC Marie Sklodowska-Curie Innovative Training Network CREEP (Complex RhEologies in Earth and industrial Processes) .
+- Between 2015-2019 I coordinated a second EC Marie Sklodowska-Curie Innovative Training Network CREEP (Complex RhEologies in Earth and industrial Processes) .
 CREEP associates 10 European research teams and 10 industrial partners.
-It provides training to 16 early stage researchers (PhD students) via a cross-disciplinary collaborative research program focused on the complex mechanical behaviour of Earth materials and their implications for geodynamic or industrial processes.
+It provided training to 16 early stage researchers (PhD students) via a cross-disciplinary collaborative research program focused on the complex mechanical behaviour of Earth materials and their implications for geodynamic or industrial processes.
 These PhD projects cover a large spectra of applications of complex rheologies, from the deformation of the Earth surface and deep layers, to geothermal and petroleum exploration and industrial processes (see the project publications list).

 - the elementary processes resulting in strain heterogeneity and controlling recrystallization during viscoplastic (ductile) deformation :